AKASHAorg/blog.akasha.world/_posts/2017-01-16-into-the-ether.md

 Failures, glitches and random errors **should be expected.**

-If every epic adventure begins with a grand purpose and a first step, this is ours: We believe that we can leverage technology to create a better web.
-A web in service of humanity.
+If every epic adventure begins with a grand purpose and a first step, this is ours: We believe that we can leverage technology to create a better Web.
+A Web in service of humanity.

 And now, let’s make our first step *Into the Ether* **together**!